 The drainage-wide Chinook salmon outlook is for a run size of about 72,000 fish, and the Canadianorigin Chinook salmon outlook is about 30,000 fish.
 Escapement goals are unlikely to be met for Chinook salmon and closures will likely be required for the duration of their migration.
 The summer chum salmon outlook is for a run size of 1.1 million fish.
 While the drainage-wide escapement goal of 500,000-1.2 million summer chum salmon could be met, closures are warranted until run projections indicate goals will be met and a surplus is available for subsistence harvest.
-Pursuant to Section 816 of ANILCA, this Temporary Special Action (2-KS-01-25) closes fishing for Chinook and summer chum salmon in the Federal public waters of the Yukon River coastal area and Yukon River drainage due to concerns about the viability of these populations.
+Pursuant to Section 816 of ANILCA, this Temporary Special Action (2-KS-02-25) closes fishing for Chinook and summer chum salmon in the Federal public waters of the Yukon River District 3 and Innoko River due to concerns about the viability of these populations.
 Large mesh gillnet closures are likely throughout the summer season to avoid incidental harvest of Chinook salmon.
-Salmon fishing closures in the lower river are issued based on the historical timing of Chinook salmon arrival in the area.
+Salmon fishing closures are issued based on the historical timing of Chinook salmon arrival in the area.
 These closures will be implemented up river based on fish migration timing.